-The Human Resources Development Unit, which reports to the Corporate Resources Department, has a "Training School" which manages and plans all the training programmes and other instruction initiatives for all Enagás, S.A. employees, as set out in the Training Plan and Training Programme".
+The Human Resources Development Division, which reports to the Corporate Resources Department, has a "Training School" which manages and plans all the training programmes and other instruction initiatives for all employees which is included in the Training Plan and "Training Programme".

-The Resources Department, in coordination with the Finance Department and the Internal Audit Unit, identifies and analyses the specific training needs of all personnel involved in preparing and reviewing financial reporting, including issues concerning accounting, internal control and risk management.
+The Resources Department, in coordination with the Finance Department and the Internal Audit Department, identifies and analyses the specific training needs of all personnel involved in preparing and reviewing financial reporting, including issues concerning accounting, internal control and risk management.